Hybrid sequential processing of mixed Sn–Pb narrow-bandgap perovskite solar cells

 Abstract

-Hybrid vapor-solution sequential deposition of perovskites is a well-established method which enables large area processing of perovskite films and solar cells.
-In this study, for the first time, we apply the hybrid sequential deposition method to the fabrication of narrow-bandgap mixed Sn-Pb perovskite films.
-We obtained compact, large-grained perovskite films and power conversion efficiency values exceeding 10% under 1 sun illumination with hole transport material free devices.
-The applied method eliminates the oxidative degradation risks of solvents during perovskite formation and provides an easiness to develop additive and passivation strategies to improve photovoltaic properties.
+Hybrid vapor-solution sequential deposition of perovskites is a well-established method that enables large-area processing of perovskite films and solar cells.
+In this study, for the first time, we applied the hybrid sequential deposition method to the fabrication of narrow-bandgap mixed Sn–Pb perovskite films.
+We obtained compact, large-grained perovskite films with power conversion efficiency values exceeding 10% under 1 sun illumination with hole-transport-material-free devices.
+The applied method eliminates the oxidative degradation risks of solvents during perovskite formation and provides an easy way to develop additive and passivation strategies to improve photovoltaic properties.

 Supplementary files